Jimmy Kalinowski

 James Kalinowski, also known as Uncle Jimmy or Cicero, is a fictional character on the FX Network television series The Bear.
-Created by Christopher Storer and played by Oliver Platt since the show's premiere in 2022, Jimmy is a business gent (industry unknown), who was best friends with the father of the Berzatto kids before dad abandoned the family when baby brother Carmy was still a little kid.
+Created by Christopher Storer and played by Oliver Platt, Jimmy is a businessman who was best friends with the father of the Berzatto kids, before he left.
 Initially possessed of a modest fortune of unidentified origin, Jimmy generously funds the notional small-business ideas of his dissipated but beloved nephew Mikey Berzatto.

 Biography

-Like many members of the extended Berzatto clan, Jimmy is cantankerous and profane, but Unc also carries around a carefully shielded "heart of gold."
-Still, there are hints he may be, or may once have been, involved in something "nefarious."
-He has been described as "suspiciously wealthy" with hints of ties to organized crime, money laundering, or some other flavor of white-collar crime.
-Another account asserted that Jimmy "may or may not be mobbed up (but probably is?)," which seemingly helps the restaurant with permitting and licensing issues in season two.
-According to Platt, who plays Uncle Jimmy, "you kind of never know what you’re going to get like, the kindly, but mildly twisted, father figure or the frickin' neighborhood dude who wants his money back?
-What you see is not necessarily what you get..."
-In 2023 Jeremy Allen White described Platt as bringing the "perfect blend of menace and innocence" to the role.

-Jimmy had a longstanding business arrangement, under the name KBL Electric, with "Pop" Berzatto (the dad of the Berzatto kids and, once upon a time, Jimmy's best friend), and Lee Lane (Bob Odenkirk), who later becomes Donna's occasional boyfriend.
+Like many members of the extended Berzatto family, Jimmy is cantankerous and profane, but he also carries around a carefully shielded "heart of gold."
+Jimmy had a longstanding business arrangement, under the name KBL Electric, with "Pop" Berzatto (the dad of the Berzatto kids and, once upon a time, Jimmy's best friend), and Lee Lane (Bob Odenkirk), who later becomes Donna Berzatto's (Jamie Lee Curtis) occasional boyfriend.
 The KBL is the initials of their last names: Kalinowski–Berzatto–Lane.
-Jimmy maintains a friendship with Pop's ex-wife Donna (Jamie Lee Curtis) and looks out for the fatherless Berzatto kids.
-The last time Jimmy talked to Mr. Berzatto was "about 20 years ago" (from 2022).
+Jimmy maintains a friendship with Donna and looks out for the fatherless Berzatto kids.
+As of 2022, the last time Jimmy had talked to Mr. Berzatto was "about 20 years ago".
+Under KBL Electric, Jimmy lent Mikey Berzatto (Jon Bernthal) $300,000 to "franchise" the Beef sandwich shop.
+Mikey squirreled away the money as a gift to his younger brother Carmy (Jeremy Allen White), who had wanted the two brothers to work together to open a new and improved family restaurant.
+After Mikey's suicide, Carmy finds the money hidden in the restaurant, and plans to turn the Beef into a high-class dining restaurant known as the Bear.